Welcome to Forefront Community Church!

 We come from a Christian tradition which believes that every member who has put their faith in Jesus Christ is uniquely enabled to contribute to the local church.
 Without each member playing their part, the whole vision cannot be accomplished.

-In addition we support a number of projects in partnership with other churches, including the Street Pastors, Messy Church, Lord’s Larder and Holiday Club.
+In addition we support a number of projects in partnership with other churches, including the Street Pastors, Messy Church, Lord’s Larder and the annual Holiday Club.

 How we are led

 Forefront has a leadership team composed of individuals with diverse skills and experiences which meets weekly to pray and oversee the life of the fellowship.
 The leadership team is complemented by others who lead various ministry teams.